 Pullin competed at his second Olympics at Sochi in 2014, carrying the Australian flag in the Opening Ceremony.
 He breezed through the round of 32 but in his quarter-final bad luck played its trump card, setting him an insurmountable challenge.
 After missing the start, he fought his way back to be within reach of the leaders, only to choose a line through a corner that was affected by soft snow, causing him to dig in an edge of his board, which washed off much of his speed.
 It was a situation that not even Pullin, one of the best race technicians in the sport, could fix, relegating him to 13th overall.

 The 29-year-old finished the 2016/17 World Cup season ranked fourth in the world.
 He won the Feldberg World Cup in Germany in February, and won two bronze World Cup medals in Montafon, Austria and Veysonnaz, Switzerland.
 At the 2017 Sierra Nevada World Championships in Spain, Chumpy went head-to-head with the world’s best boarders in the six-man final, fighting his way to claim the bronze medal.
-Pullin claimed the first World Cup of the 2017/2018 season at Cerro Catedral in Argentina and heads into the Games as the World #1.
+Pullin claimed the first World Cup of the 2017/2018 season at Cerro Catedral in Argentina and headed into the Games as the World #1.

 Under tragic circumstances, ' Chumpy' passed away in July 2020.